 The following commands are channel updates and they will propagate to the definition of the channel.
 In essence, we adding additional configuration information on top of the channel's genesis block.
 Note that we are not modifying the genesis block, but simply adding deltas into the chain that will define the anchor peers.

-Update the channel definition to define the anchor peer for Orgl as peer0.orgl.example.com:
+Update the channel definition to define the anchor peer for Org1 as peer0.org1.example.com: